kibalabs/github-action-create-annotations/README.md

         json-file-path: ./lint-results.json
 ```

-See other Kib Labs repositories for more examples
+See other Kiba Labs repositories for more examples